Dheeresh47/battery-calc-R/README.md

 # Phone Battery Usage Analysis

-Introduction
-This project uses R to analyze and validate a phone's battery usage data.
-It aims to identify the biggest battery-draining apps and to account for the hidden battery consumption from the phone's operating system and background processes.
+This project analyzes phone battery usage data from a CSV file.
+It identifies the biggest battery-draining apps and accounts for hidden battery consumption from the phone's operating system.
+The unique methodology explicitly calculates and labels this unaccounted-for usage to provide a complete, 100% accurate breakdown.

-Methodology
-The analysis is conducted using a custom R script that reads app usage data from a CSV file.
-The script performs a series of calculations to determine key metrics such as drain rate and app efficiency.
-A key part of the methodology is a unique approach to validate the data by explicitly calculating and labeling unaccounted-for battery usage.

-Key Findings and Visualizations
-The analysis provides key insights into the phone's battery behavior, as shown in the following visualizations."
-Battery Usage Breakdown:  "The analysis found that only a portion of the total battery drain comes from listed apps, with a significant percentage attributed to system and unaccounted usage."
-App Efficiency: "This bar chart shows the most power-hungry apps on a per-minute basis, highlighting potential targets for optimization."
-Screen Time vs. Battery Usage:  "The scatter plot reveals the correlation between screen time and battery usage for each app."

- How to Run the Code
+The analysis provides key insights, including a battery usage breakdown, app efficiency ratings, and a visualization of the correlation between screen time and battery usage.
+These findings are presented with plots that are saved and uploaded to the repository.

+To run the code yourself, simply download the project, ensure all necessary R packages are installed, add your own CSV file named battery_data.csv, and run the script in your R environment.